reonZ/pf2e-dailies/README.md

 The interface allows the user to open the compendium browser (with the right settings) and directly drag & drop the appropriate items.

--   if an item is been added, it will be automatically created and added to the character.
+-   if an item is added, it will be automatically created and added to the character.
 -   If an item is removed and still physically existing on the character, it will automatically be deleted.
 -   If no change is made but the item is no longer present on the character, the item will be re-created.